gradle/gradle/subprojects/docs/src/design-docs/build-migration-verification.md

 # Open issues

-Is it good enough to point the migration verification feature at two sets of outputs, or will it always need access to some metadata (like that provided by a Gradle build model)?
+* How much knowledge does verification need about the "old" and "new" builds?
+Is it good enough to have two sets of outputs (together with a mapping between them), or is additional information required?

+* Does verification always include execution of the "old" and "new" builds, or can it work off preexisting outputs?

+* Who decides what the outputs of a build (or the subset of outputs that should be compared) are?

+* Assuming the feature is implemented as a plugin, where does the plugin and its task get executed?
+In the old build?
+The new build?
+An independent "migration" build?